GovindGoku/E-Commerce_Website/README.md

 # E-Commerce_Website
-A fully responsive E-Commerce website,
-Responsive for all devices, build using HTML, CSS, and JavaScript.
+A fully responsive Multi page E-Commerce website, Responsive for all devices, build using HTML, CSS, and JavaScript.

 **Demo Screenshots**